eo33/ecommerce-app/README.md

 - 1 Dec 2023 - Finished the FE design, and implement it.
 Also made API to retrieve random product data.
 - 4 Dec 2023 - Finished the deployment to heroku.
 Uninstalled some dependencies for deployment to work.

+## Feature 9: Enhance the Docs

+1. Setup GitBook for the documentation.
+2. Setup the repository for the OAS file.
+3. Add Postman collection to the GitBook.

+### User stories

+1. As a user, I want to be able to view the documentation.
+2. As a developer, I want to view and modify the OAS 3.0 file
+3. As a user, I want to be able to download the Postman collection.

+#### Tasks

+1. Setup a Gitbook instance and configure it to host the documentation
+2. Create and configure a repository for storing the OAS file, ensuring proper version control and access management.
+3. Upload and embed the Postman collection into GitBook, providing clear instructions for users on how to use the collection to test API endpoints.

+#### Work progress

+- 26 Nov 2024 - Setup the GitBook instance for the Furnitures bros API docs.
+Made the structure for the GitBook.
+Added various pages for the docs: _Introduction_, _Auhtentication_, _Tokens_, _Pagination_, _Errors_, and _Release Notes_.
+I also added the API endpoints section following the structure in Postman.

 ## Reference

 1. Postman requests for testing API: [here](./Ecommerce.postman_collection.json)